-or the better part of the past twenty years, the only time the press mentioned hedge funds was when one blew up or some sort of crisis hit one of the world's many markets.
-All that changed in the late summer of 1998.
-The currency crisis in Asia spread to Russia, then crept into Europe, and finally hit the shores of the United States in mid-July and early August.
+Step back if you will to the summer of 1998, when Charlton Heston took over the presidency of the National Rifle Association, Compaq Computer bought Digital Equipment Corporation for nine billion dollars, the largest deal in the industry at the time, and the United States embassies in Tanzania and Kenya were bombed, killing 224 people and injuring over 4,500.
+It was also during this time that a currency crisis in Asia spread to Russia, then crept into Europe, and finally hit the shores of the United States in mid-July and early August.

 Many who follow the markets assumed that things were bad and were going to stay that way for a very long time.
-And of course the first people who were looked at when the volatility hit was the hedge fund community.
-Although no one knew for sure what was going on and who and how much was lost, one thing was clear: Many of the most famous hedge funds were in trouble.
+And of course the first people who were looked at when the volatility hit and markets dropped were members of the hedge fund community.
+Although no one knew for sure what was going on and who and how much was lost, one thing was clear: Many of the most famous hedge funds of the time were in serious trouble.

-After weeks of speculation and rumors, the market finally heard the truth: The world's "greatest investor" and his colleagues had made a mistake.
-At a little before 4 P.M. eastern standard time (EST) on Wednesday, August 26, Stanley Druckenmiller made the announcement on CNBC in a matter-of-fact way: The Soros organization, in particular its flagship hedge fund, the Quantum Fund, had lost more than \$2 billion in recent weeks in the wake of the currency crisis in Russia.
+After weeks of speculation and rumors, the market finally heard the truth: The world's "greatest investor" and his colleagues had made a mistake of significant proportions.
+At a little before 4 P.M.
+Eastern Standard Time (EST) on Wednesday, August 26, 1992, Stanley Druckenmiller made the announcement on CNBC in a matter-of-fact way: The Soros organization, in particular its flagship hedge fund, the Quantum Fund, had lost more than \$2 billion in recent weeks in the wake of the currency crisis in Russia.
 The fund had invested heavily in the Russian markets and the trades had gone against them.
-When the ruble collapsed, the liquidity dried up and there was nothing left to do but hold on to a bunch of worthless slips of paper.
+When the ruble collapsed, the liquidity dried up, and there was nothing left to do but hold on to a bunch of worthless slips of paper.
 During the interview, Druckenmiller did mention that although the fund had sustained significant losses in its Russian investments, overall its total return was still positive for the year, with gains upwards of 19 percent.
-However, in the months that followed, the Soros organization announced significant changes to the operation including closing one fund that lost over 30 percent.
+However, in the months that followed, the Soros organization announced significant changes to the operation, including closing one fund that lost over 30 percent.

 When asked by the CNBC reporter where the losses came from, Druckenmiller was not specific.
 It appeared that it was not one trade but a series of trades that had gone against them.
-The next day, The New York Times reported that the fund had also posted losses in dollar bond trades.
+The next day, the New York Times reported that the fund had also posted losses in dollar bond trades.